-Printing Crush Velour fabric is really fun.
+Printing Crushed Velour fabric is really fun.
 The texture and prints work very well together, complimenting color and handle within the gorgeous plush fabric with rich, striking color.

 This is a very plush custom fabric, with a sheen to it that makes the fabric look luxurious.
 It has a super soft front face, and a soft back face which feels delicate and smooth on the skin.
 It is perfect for wearables as it drapes easily.
 Various velours have deep piles and are heavy in weight, however our velour fabric is lightweight with a flat finish leaving a smooth face.

 This is a shiny fabric, which, due to its tight mesh-like construct, leaves the fabric with an opacity that is clear when light is allowed to pass through.
 With a shimmery white base, the colors of the print stand out bold and glistening on top of the fabric pile when catching the light.
 Prints well with deep and vibrant color.

 Due to its light weight, in comparison to velvet, this material is perfect for clothing, such as dresses and soft linings and ideal for luxurious and glamorous robes.
 This custom printed fabric also works well for soft trimmings and furnishings.